Menu

 LisaLisa Stiver

-Lisa dedicates her time to both legal activities and organizations that benefit our community – she is a seminar presenter, author of written materials and Learning Group Facilitator for The Centre for Professional Legal Education program (CPLED) for the Law Society of Manitoba and Virtual Assessor for the Practice Readiness Education Program (PREP).
+Lisa dedicates her time to both legal activities and organizations that benefit our community – she is a presenter, author of written materials, and Learning Group Facilitator for The Centre for Professional Legal Education program (CPLED) for the Law Society of Manitoba and Virtual Assessor for the Practice Readiness Education Program (PREP).
 Lisa also teaches courses on Contract Administration and Management, Competitive Bid law, and advanced courses on Public Procurement.
-Lisa currently sits as Past-Chairperson of the Misericordia Health Centre Foundation, is a Member of the United Way Finance and Administrative Committee, a Vice-President of Nor’West Co-op Community Heath Care Centre, Inc, and a Director and Past President of Winnipeg’s Contemporary Dancers.
+Lisa currently sits as a director of the Misericordia Health Centre, is a Member of the United Way Finance and Administrative Committee, and a Director of Manitoba Possible.

 Sheree WalderSheree Walder